slymackjr/react-student-timetable/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-The online Student Timetable system is initially bringing students their periodic schedules of the everyday classes and receive notices of any particular information which is crucial to them.
-Students can get to adjust their daily activities to fit the class schedules and fix it if there occurs a change in the class schedule without any problems.
+The online Student Timetable system is initially designed through react js, Bootstrap CSS framework, JavaScript and other related stylesheets to bring the design to life with faster responsive time and minimal loading time across pages.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>